gamesbook/pyprototypr/docs/terminology.md

 ## Styling-orientated terms <a name="styling"></a>

-* **line_dots** - allows a line to be broken into a series of dots of fixed size (3 points each, with a gap of 3 poinst between them)
+* **dotted** - allows a line to be broken into a series of dots of fixed size (3 points in length; with a gap of 3 points between each)
-* **dashes** - allows a line to be broken into a series of dashes of specific lengths, separated by spaces of specific lengths; there can any number of these in a list.
+* **dashed** - allows a line to be broken into a series of short lines of specific lengths, separated by spaces of specific lengths; there can any number of these length/space pairs in a list.

 ## Display-orientated terms <a name="display""></a>